mildronize/mildronize.github.io-old/content/2015-09-08-mildy-my-debian-customization/2015-09-08-mildy-my-debian-customization.md

 ---
 layout: post
-title: "Mildy: My Debian customization"
+title: 'Mildy: My Debian customization'
+description: >-
-description: "Debian desktop customization for look good desktop in my style.
-It contains many applications such as Xfce, Plank and terminal customization."
+  Debian desktop customization for look good desktop in my style.
+It contains many applications such as Xfce, Plank and terminal customization.
-categories: [en]
+categories:
-tags: [debian, xfce, plank, linux, customization, desktop-environment, terminal, theme, style]
+  - en
+tags:
+  - debian
+  - xfce
+  - plank
+  - linux
+  - customization
+  - desktop-environment
+  - terminal
+  - theme
+  - style
+uuid: gtg6emr
 ---

 Are you boring in Desktop of Debian.
 Here are some configurations for